openwisp/openwisp-utils/README.rst

 .. note::
     An ``ImproperlyConfigured`` exception is raised if a menu element is already registered at the same position.

-    An ``ImproperlyConfigured`` exception is raised if proper configuration is not provided based on the different types of menu elements that can be registered.
-Different types of configurations will be discussed in the next sections.
+    An ``ImproperlyConfigured`` exception is raised if supplied configuration does not match with the different types of possible configurations available( different configurations will be discussed in the next section).

     It is recommended to use ``register_menu_group`` in the ``ready`` method of the ``AppConfig``.